Feeder Sizing for Multiple Motors on a Single Circuit

 Feeder Sizing for Multiple Motors: An Electrician’s Guide to NEC 430.24

 Correctly performing feeder sizing for multiple motors is a critical skill for any journeyman or master electrician.
 Governed by the National Electrical Code (NEC), these motor load calculations ensure that conductors can safely handle the combined load, preventing overheating and potential hazards.
-The fundamental rule, found in NEC 430.24, requires sizing the feeder conductor to have an ampacity of at least 125% of the Full Load Current (FLC) of the highest rated motor, plus the sum of the FLCs for all other motors on the circuit.
-This wire size computation accounts for the high inrush current when the largest motor starts while others are running.
-Properly applying this rule by using the FLC values from the NEC code book tables—not the motor’s nameplate FLA—is essential for determining the final conductor ampacity and ensuring a safe, compliant installation.
+The fundamental rule, found in NEC 430.24, requires sizing the feeder conductor so that its ampacity is not less than the sum that includes: 125% of the Full Load Current (FLC) of the highest rated motor (per 430.6), plus 100% of the FLCs of all other motors on the feeder.
+In addition, NEC 430.24 requires adding 100% of any non‑motor noncontinuous loads and 125% of any continuous non‑motor loads on the feeder when present.
+These additions account for both starting conditions and steady‑state continuous loads, and they keep the feeder within safe thermal limits.

 Understanding the Core Principles of Motor Feeder Sizing